Best cheap TVs: Seven great value TVs

 - Some clipping with HDR content

-For smarts, Google TV delivers all the streaming apps you’ll, and we find the interface to be quick, responsive, and informative.
-The design is very accomodating with the stand able to be put together in two ways, either to allow for a soundbar or if you want to place it on a small surface.
+Gamers looking for a premium experience will find support for ALLM, VRR, and HFR, while input lag is 14.5ms.
+This is a set that plays nicely with the PS5 with its custom features.
+For smarts, Google TV delivers all the streaming apps you’ll, and we found the interface to be quick and responsive to use.
+The design is customisable, with the stand able to be put together in two ways to allow for a soundbar or if you want to place it on a small surface.

 Reviewer: Kob Monney